WandingWang/ANUBI/README.md

 # ANUBI

 ## **Overview**
-This pipeline is designed for **Antibody design**.
+This software is designed to **optimize protein or peptide candidates for improved target binding**.
 ### **The whole process includes**
 **1. The initial MD：Make topolofy, Buid box, Add water and ions, Energy minimization, NVT and NTP;**
 **2. The production MD;**
 **3. Binding free energy calculation: gmx_MMPBSA;**
-**4. Sequence Sampling using Monte Carlo methods: We have two different modes PEPTIDE MODE and ANTIBODY MODE, for PEPTIDE MODE, we randomly perform one of the following four operations after every five single-point mutation in the CDR part:**
+**4. Sequence Sampling using Monte Carlo methods: We have two different modes PEPTIDE MODE and PROTEIN MODE**
-- **Add an ALA residue to the end of the peptide**
-- **Add an ALA residue to the beginning of the peptide**
-- **Remove the last residue of the peptide**
-- **Remove the first residue of the peptide**

 It automates the process from input preparation to result generation.